When’s the right time to solve small problems? The right answer is almost always “as soon as practically possible!”

 Uncover their real problems;

-Understand the entirety of what would be need to be done to solve their actual problems;
+Understand the entirety of what they needed to solve their actual problems;

-Diplomatically explore, explain, and convince clients of what needed to be done;
+Diplomatically explore, explain, and convince clients of they needed to do;

 Successfully work with them to devise and implement effective solutions; and